NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 | *Spoofable?*           | Somewhat.
 The client will need to alter their TCP/IP stack configuration to change their TCP/IP fingerprint.
 In case of a proxy server, the proxy server needs to dynamically match the TCP/IP stack configuration of the User-Agent it routes the traffic for.   |
 | *Results Availability* | Right after the User-Agent header of the first incoming HTTP request reached the server.                                                                                                                                                                           |
 | *Accuracy*             | 100%                                                                                                                                                                                                                                                               |

+I created a python module named [zardaxt.py](https://github.com/NikolaiT/zardaxt) that uses `tcpdump` in order to detect the operating system from an incoming SYN packet belonging to a three-way TCP/IP handshake.

+Please consult the GitHub page if you want to know exactly how this technique works, but to put things shortly: The TCP and IP header fields have different default values on the major operating systems (Linux, Windows, iOS), thus it's possible to infer the operating system by looking at those header fields alone.

+This test compares the operating system inferred from the TCP/IP fingerprint with the operating system displayed in the User-Agent or `navigator.userAgent` property from the browser.
+If there is a mismatch, there might be a proxy used!

+I have to admit that this test is not 100% accurate, I look at it more as *one bit* of additional information to make an educated guess.

 ## 4. Open Ports Test